 3. Plan your revenue models

-The PaaS model brings several types of revenue streams with it, and you’ll have to plan which ones your business can include in a way your customers will utilize it.
+The EaaS model brings several types of revenue streams with it, and you’ll have to plan which ones your business can include in a way your customers will utilize it.
 You’ll have to decide on the revenue streams such as single revenue or revenue over time — subscription or rentals and have plans in place to manage multiple revenues.